 - The Scrum Master is accountable for the understanding and application of Scrum.

 It separates accountabilities, yet teams need every role.

 When going remote, changes will disrupt the normal modes of accountability.
 The development team may have slow VPN connections impacting their ability to merge changes or build code.
 Product owners may experience less than ideal dialog around the value of stories.
 Scrum masters will experience a whole host of new communication issues.

 When teams initially go remote, the first thing we typically see is a daily stand-up meeting devolving into a simplistic status meeting.
 It is important to avoid a de-evolution of agile progress.
 Going back to our roots, we must ask ourselves:

 - What are we working on today?

-- Who would like to pair or discuss this item?
+- Who would like to pair up or discuss this item with me?

 - What challenge am I having?

 Encourage your team members to participate and speak up.
 Don’t let assumptions or implicit ownership trip up the team or expectations.
-If someone claims ownership, relay this information back to the group with that person verbally agreeing to the group they hold the responsibility.
+If someone claims ownership, relay this information back to the group with that person verbally telling the group they hold the responsibility.

 To that end, it’s important to not only set ownership expectations but timeline expectations for remote teams.
 If someone says they’re going to work on a story, ask when they think they’ll finish.
-Any work not completed in that timeframe should result in something the team can help with.
-Encourage factual, open, and honest communication that enables trust-based, not fear-based behaviors – more so than you would during an in-person meeting.
+Any work not completed in that timeframe should result in something the team can help with finishing.
+Encourage factual, open and honest communication that enables trust-based, not fear-based behaviors – more so than you would during an in-person meeting.